paypal/paypal-android/README.md

 }
 ```

-Use the `ACCESS_TOKEN` to create a `CoreConfig` object to use in any of the SDK modules.
+Use the `ACCESS_TOKEN` to create an instance of `CoreConfig` to use with any of the SDK's feature clients.

 ## Modules